 - list of Key Witnesses with a Summary;

-- list of case Strengths & Weaknesses; and
+- list of case Strengths and weaknesses; and

 - Summary of Relevant Law.